QuentinRa/blog.quentinra.dev/programming/web/css/bootstrap/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-As many CSS frameworks, Bootstrap is defining CSS classes, and you will simply have to use them on your HTML elements.
+Like all CSS frameworks, Bootstrap is defining CSS classes, and you will simply have to use them on your HTML elements.

 ```html
 <someHTMLtag class="add bootstrap classes here" />
 ```

-➡️ If your IDE isn't providing autocompletion for Bootstrap classes, you might consider downloading Bootstrap sources [here](https://getbootstrap.com/docs/5.2/getting-started/download/), and add them in your project.
+➡️ If your IDE isn't providing autocompletion for Bootstrap classes, you might consider downloading Bootstrap sources [here](https://getbootstrap.com/docs/5.2/getting-started/download/), and adding them to your project.
 </div><div>

 For instance, to have this button: <button class="btn btn-warning text-dark">xxx</button>